-The fox is an important definitive host of Echinococcus, and one that has increasing contact with humans in both urban and rural environment.
+The fox is an important definitive host of E. multilocularis and E. granulosus , and one that has increasing contact with humans in both urban and rural environments.
 Most cases of echinococcosis occur in developing countries where rapid urbanisation is occurring in combination with poor hygiene and food safety practices (Figure 5, Suppl.
 Table 2).
-In this case increases of Echinococcus species in the wild animal population may be indicative of potential human infections.
-E. vogeli cases, resulting in polycystic echinococcosis (PE) are rare in humans and is primarily limited to rural areas of South and Central America (Figure 5).
+In this case, increases of Echinococcus spp. in the wild animal population may be indicative of potential human infections.
+E. vogeli cases, resulting in polycystic echinococcosis (PE), are rare in humans and are primarily limited to rural areas of South and Central America (Figure 5).
 However, with the population expansion and deforestation that is occurring in South America, the interface between humans and the animals carrying E. vogeli will only increase.
 Since 2010 there have been 7 cases reported in the literature of E. vogeli infection including one imported case in the Netherlands (Figure 5, Suppl.
 Table 2) (Stijnis et al., 2013).

 Figure 5 and Suppl.
-Table 2 outlines details of reported (in the literature) human echinococcosis cases occurring world-wide since 2010.
+Table 2 outline details of reported human echinococcosis cases occurring world-wide since 2010.
 The majority of these cases are assumed to be E. granulosus, although immunological or molecular diagnostics are rarely performed on the cysts once identified as a hydatid.

-In Australia E. granulosus is of veterinary importance with the life cycle maintained in rabbits, kangaroos, wallabies, wombats, feral pigs, foxes, dingoes and dog/dingo hybrids in the wild, and livestock and domestic dogs maintaining it in a domestic life cycle.
-The prevalence of E. granulosus is of concern for potential human cross over through public use of wild lands, such as picnicking, hiking and camping.
+In Australia, E. granulosus is of veterinary importance with the life cycle maintained in rabbits, kangaroos, wallabies, wombats, feral pigs, foxes, dingoes and dog/dingo hybrids in the wild, and the domestic life cycle involving livestock and domestic dogs..
+The prevalence of E. granulosus is of concern for potential human infection through public use of rural areas for picnicking, hiking and camping.
 Dingoes, foxes and wild dogs are also increasingly encroaching into urban areas bringing the parasite closer to the human population (Jenkins, 2006, Jenkins et al., 2014a, Jenkins et al., 2014b, Beveridge and Spratt).

-Figure 5: World map showing geographic locations of human and animal infections with Echinococcus species based on the published literature from 2010-2015.
-Pie graphs show relative proportion of each species for humans and animals based on the number of cases identified (Suppl.
-Table 2) from reports published from 2010-2015.
+Figure 5: World map showing the geographic location of human and animal infections with Echinococcus spp. based on the 2010-2015 published literature..
+Pie graphs show the relative proportion of each species infecting? humans and animals based on the number of cases recorded for the period 2010-2015 (Suppl.
+Table 2)..

-However all countries with increasing rates of urban expansion will lead to increasing human contact with new and novel parasitic diseases of animals.
-Developed countries are thus hardly immune to the impact of parasitic zoonoses, due to their increasing population sizes, urbanisation and expansion into new areas and habitats, for example tree clearing in the Amazon rainforest for new developments and farming.
+However, all countries with rising rates of urban expansion will lead to in increased human contact with new and novel parasitic diseases of animals.
+Developed countries are thus hardly immune to the impact of parasitic zoonoses due to increasing population size, urbanisation and extension into new areas and habitats, an example being tree clearing in the Amazonian rainforest for new urban developments and farming.

-Emerging wildlife zoonosis
+Emerging wildlife zoonoses